nodejs/node/doc/api/tls.markdown

   instead of the client preferences.
 For further details see `tls` module documentation.

-If no 'ca' details are given, then Node.js will use the default publicly trusted list of CAs as given in
+If no 'CA' details are given, then Node.js will use the default publicly trusted list of CAs as given in
 <http://mxr.mozilla.org/mozilla/source/security/nss/lib/ckfw/builtins/certdata.txt>.

 ## tls.createSecurePair([context][, isServer][, requestCert][, rejectUnauthorized][, options])

-Creates a new secure pair object with two streams, one of which reads/writes encrypted data, and one reads/writes cleartext data.
+Creates a new secure pair object with two streams, one of which reads and writes the encrypted data and the other of which reads and writes the cleartext data.
-Generally the encrypted one is piped to/from an incoming encrypted data stream, and the cleartext one is used as a replacement for the initial encrypted stream.
+Generally, the encrypted stream is piped to/from an incoming encrypted data stream and the cleartext one is used as a replacement for the initial encrypted stream.

- - `credentials`: A secure context object from tls.createSecureContext( ... )
+ - `credentials`: A secure context object from `tls.createSecureContext( ... )`.

- - `isServer`: A boolean indicating whether this tls connection should be opened as a server or a client.
+ - `isServer`: A boolean indicating whether this TLS connection should be opened as a server or a client.

  - `requestCert`: A boolean indicating whether a server should request a